Influencers are failing to break out in TV and movies. Can Charli D’Amelio and Addison Rae beat the curse?

 “I grew up wanting to be on SNL or at least write for SNL.
 [Now,] I probably make more money from YouTube than the writers at SNL, and my job is way less stressful,” Gooden said.
 “And yet, there’s still some part of me that’s like, ‘If they offered me a writing job, I’d take it.’
 It’s SNL.
 It’s an institution.”

-Though social media has become more mainstream during the past decade, many people still view is as inferior, he added.
+Though social media has become more mainstream during the past decade, many people still view it as inferior, he added.
 “You’ll be a successful YouTuber, and you’ll talk to someone, and they’ll ask, ‘What do you want to do next?’”

 Lui, the gossip TV personality, said cultural pressure to achieve “the right kind of fame,” along with a dash of ego, drives many influencers to give traditional media a shot.
 “Somehow, the fame that everyone craves is still legacy,” she said.